 - Keep your cuticles healthy with moisturizer, cuticle cream, or olive oil.

-- Polish is OK, just avoid polish with formaldehyde.
+- Polish is OK, but avoid polish with formaldehyde.

 - Remove polish with an oily remover.